OriginQ/QPanda-2/README.md

 -   **QPanda SDK**：

-C++ is used as the host language to compiling quantum programs in QPanda SDK.
+C++ is used as the host language to compiling quantum programs in QPanda 2.0 SDK.
 It enables users to connect and execute quantum programs conveniently.

 -   **QRunes**：

 Qrunes is a set of quantum computing instructions developed by the Origin quantum team.

--   **QRunes Generator**：
+-   **QRunes(QASM) Generator**：

 Qrunes Generator is a C + + library that supports generating Qrunes directives in function calls.